-The Graduate School of Biomedical Sciences (GSBS) has two programs: a Master of Science in Biomedical Sciences and a post-baccalaureate certificate program.
+The TTUHSC El Paso GSBS offers two academic programs: a Master of Science (M.S.) in Biomedical Sciences and a Post-Baccalaureate Certificate Program.

-The M.S. in Biomedical Sciences program provides foundational coursework in the areas of biochemistry, cell biology, and genetics, in addition to elective courses that explore specialized topics, recent advances, and current literature within the field.
+The M.S. in Biomedical Sciences is a two year program structured around a core curriculum in biomedical sciences that provides foundational coursework in the areas of biochemistry, cell biology, genetics, laboratory methodology, and biomedical research.
+Beyond providing the necessary coursework the program emphasizes on providing superior and competitive training environment in diverse state-of-the-art research laboratories by students engaging in a mentored research project.
+Along with research experience, during the second year students have the opportunity to take elective courses that explore specialized topics, recent advances, and current literature within the biomedical sciences field.
 Instruction in these areas is provided by expert researchers and educators affiliated with both the Graduate School of Biomedical Sciences (GSBS) and the Paul L. Foster School of Medicine (PLFSOM).

 If a M.S. in Biomedical Sciences student is in good standing and drops out of the program, the student may be eligible to receive a post-baccalaureate certificate if all required courses have been taken and graduation requirements are successfully fulfilled in a timely manner.